A military pilot-led 501(c)(3) nonprofit focused on UAP with over 12,000 members.

-Congress passed the National Defense Authorization Act of 2023 with provisions to establish a secure system to collect information about UAP from witnesses.
+Congress passed the National Defense Authorization Act of 2023 with provisions to establish a secure system to collect information about UAP from active duty witnesses but there is no direct, confidential reporting option for commercial pilots and veterans.
+ASA provides one through its Witness Program.

-We know what it takes.
-Ryan Graves and several of our Aircrew Leadership Council including David Fravor and Alex Dietrich were the first Navy pilots to come forward to Congress about UAP.
-Our advisor Chris Mellon has played a leading role in helping UAP witnesses come forward since 2017, and advisor Jay Stratton previously led the UAP Task Force.
+Ryan Graves and several of our Advisors including David Fravor and Alex Dietrich were the first Navy pilots to come forward to Congress about UAP.
+Jay Stratton previously led the UAP Task Force and Chris Mellon has played a leading role in helping UAP witnesses come forward since 2017.

 Mission